freeipa/freeipa-pr-ci/doc/prscheduler.md

 ### Overview

-With the PR-CI, a suite of tests is launched when a Pull Request is opened against freeipa github repository, but this test suite contains only a selection among all the tests available in `ipatests/` directory (the full suite would take too long to execute on each PR).
+With the PR-CI, a suite of tests is launched when a Pull Request is opened against FreeIPA GitHub repository, but this test suite contains only a selection among all the tests available in `ipatests/` directory (the full suite would take too long to execute on each PR).

 However, the team wants to run the full test suite regularly, in an automated way.
 The PR scheduler tool is allowing this scheduling of nightly PRs.
-It consists in a python script `open_close_pr.py` which creates a PR in a github repository, changing the `.freeipa-pr-ci.yaml` file to point to a different test definition file (e.g. ipatests/prci_definitions/nightly_master.yaml from freeipa project).
+It consists of a python script `open_close_pr.py` which creates a PR in a GitHub repository, changing the `.freeipa-pr-ci.yaml` file to point to a different test definition file (e.g. ipatests/prci_definitions/nightly_master.yaml from FreeIPA project).
 The PR-CI runners then detect the PR and launch the test suite defined in `.freeipa-pr-ci.yaml` file.

-In addition, PR-CI uses pre-defined templates for gating/nightly runs.
+In addition, PR-CI uses pre-defined VM templates for gating/nightly runs.
 The templates can rely on different OS versions such as f28, f29, rawhide, and different repositories such as updates, pki-copr, etc...
 This is good because it makes the process more stable by avoiding repeating unnecessary steps.
-Based on these templates, the team wants to trigger different nightly flow runs so the CI can catch bugs from, for instance, newer version of IPA dependencies.
+Based on these templates, the team wants to trigger different nightly flow runs so the CI can catch bugs from, for instance, a newer version of IPA dependencies.

 Hence, PR scheduler tool is also used to automatically upgrade vagrant